RedHatEcosystem/Dynatrace/collections/dynatrace/oneagent/README.md

-# Ansible Collection - dynatrace.oa
+# Ansible Collection - dynatrace.oneagent

 Documentation for the collection.